Recovery long after leaving New Life House.

 New Life House Alumni Involvement

 One of the most powerful aspects of our sober living community in the Los Angeles area is the continued participation of the New Life graduates.
 There are hundreds of active alumni at any given time, who’s involvement is imperative for the success of not only our house members, but also their own.
+Fortunately, we offer alumni planning in Poway, Carmel Valley, and at some of our other locations.

 We have seen that true selflessness is one of the most powerful tools for sustaining a life in recovery.
 When they’re not busy finishing college, pursuing careers, or building new relationships, you can find our graduates at the house, sharing their own experience with those working to find a way out.
 It is in this common struggle that we see what their greatest liability had once been, addiction, turn into their greatest asset—the purpose and joy of truly helping another.

-So, whether it’s sponsorship, transportation to 12 step meetings, rides to errands and appointments, events at the house, or activities built specifically for alumni, there’s no shortage of ways for members of the community to stay involved.
+So, whether it’s sponsorship, transportation to 12-Step meetings, rides to errands and appointments, events at the house, or activities built specifically for alumni, there’s no shortage of ways for members of the community to stay involved.